department of family studies and community development

 Human Services Track

-The Human Services Track is designed for students who are interested in direct service and/or agency administration with families.
-Students may work in areas that address a wide range of issues that impact families in society.
+The Human Services Track is designed for students who are interested in direct service to families and/or agency administration.
+Students may work in areas that address a wide range of issues that impact families.
 Likewise, students may work with a wide variety of populations across the lifespan.
 Students are given an opportunity for broad-based or focused study.
 360 hours of internship experience are required.

 Services to Children and Youth Track